-Qatar's summer climate is very hot and humid with summer temperatures ranging from 33°C to 50°C with relative humidity up to 100%.
+Qatar's summer climate is very hot and humid with temperatures ranging from 33°C to 50°C with relative humidity up to 100%.
 This climate creates a potentially dangerous situation for those exposed to the heat.

-Jobs involving operations in hot environment where high air temperatures, radiant heat sources, high humidity, or strenuous physical activities have a high potential to induce heat related illness and injuries to employees engaged in such operations.
+Employees working in environments where there are high air temperatures, a proximity to radiant heat sources, high humidity, or where strenuous physical exertion is required have a high potential for heat related illnesses and injuries.